 The number of accredited members – one-third – in the Southern Arizona Chapter is a testament to the value of accreditation.
 When you decide to pursue accreditation is a personal decision.
 If you are interested in becoming accredited in public relations and bringing added value to your employer and yourself, please contact the chapter’s APR Chair to explore this growth opportunity.

 APR Tips and Insight

-Begin by talking with your Chapter Accreditation Chair.
-You will also want to review the Application form and look over the Readiness Review.
+Recommended texts and information on the online course are located in Preparation Sources on the National website.
 You might also want to familiarize yourself with the Knowledge, Skills and Abilities that are critical.

 Begin by talking with the chapter’s APR Chair today to begin your new journey to personal achievement.